jlegerftnt/fortisoar-workshop/content/02_Chapter_Ext_Reqts/01-download-files.md

 ---
 title: Download Files
-menuTitle: Download Files
+linkTitle: Download Files
 weight: 4
 ---

 ![user_complete_icon](check_box.svg)
 File hosting has been transitioned away from Egnyte to self hosted.
 For your convience, all of the files you'll need will be available as a zip file called `all_files.zip`.
-Please download this file and unzip it *ONCE*.
+Please download this file and unzip it _ONCE_.

 {{% notice warning %}}
-Do not unzip the files *INSIDE* the zip file.
+Do not unzip the files _INSIDE_ the zip file.
 {{% /notice %}}

 1. Click the button to download the files
    {{% button href="../docs/all_files.zip" %}}Download Files{{% /button %}}

 2. Unzip the `all_files.zip` file